IonicaBizau/ammeep.github.com/source/_posts/2013-08-04-integration-testing-for-asp-dot-net-web-api.markdown

 ## Host Anywhere, Test Anywhere

-{% img right /images/posts/intergration-testing-webapi/movableapi.png%}

 The utopia of an API integration test suite, would be a suite which could be executed quickly, and in memory, on our dev machines.
+Without *any* HTTP traffic.
 This would allow us to more quickly become aware of breaking changes at the boundary of our API.

-When starting a new ASP.NET Web API project, you have two choices for how to host it.
-It can be hosted in a self hosted environment, or it can be hosted inside IIS.
-If your requirements dictate that you will host your API inside IIS, you shouldn't have to wait for a deployment to the test environment before you can run the test suite.
-What we need is a way to host our API in memory, to allow us to quickly execute the suite before check in.
+Wouldnt it also be great if we could then take those *same* tests, and run them against our test deployment?

 To do this, we need to design our API in a way that supports a host anywhere — test anywhere mentality.
 Our application must first be designed in a way that can be started in both the IIS hosted environmnt, and the self hosted environment.